nclarius/tile-gaps/README.md

 qdbus org.kde.KWin /KWin reconfigure
 ```

+To find the window class name of an application: Right-click on the titlebar of a window of the application > *More Actions* > *Configure Special Application Settings...* > the pre-filled entry in *Window class (application)* (if it consists of two words, only the second part) is the window class to put in the script configuration.

 ## Usage

 ### Compatibility

-For compatibility with [sticky window snapping](https://store.kde.org/p/1112552/) you can use [my fork](https://github.com/nclarius/sticky-window-snapping), which adds an option in the configuration to set the tile gap size between windows, and will properly retain the gap when resizing adjacent windows.
+For [Sticky Window Snapping](https://store.kde.org/p/1112552/), make sure you have the threshold in the SWS configuration set to at least the largest gap size.

 ## Small Print

-© 2021 Natalie Clarius \<natalie_clarius@yahoo.de\>
+© 2021-2022 Natalie Clarius \<natalie_clarius@yahoo.de\>

 This work is licensed under the GNU General Public License v3.0.
 This program comes with absolutely no warranty.